Eric X. Li: Early life and education

 Li was born in Shanghai and raised by his grandmother, while his parents worked as academics in Beijing.
 He went to the United States for higher education in the late 1980s.
-He received his BA in economics from the University of California, Berkeley, and an MBA from the Graduate School of Business at Stanford University.
-He later received a PhD in political science from Fudan University.
+He graduated from the University of California, Berkeley, with a BA in economics and earned an MBA from Stanford University.
+He later earned his PhD in political science from Fudan University.

 Business ventures

-In 2000, Eric Li returned to China and established Chengwei Capital, an evergreen venture capital fund headquartered in Shanghai.
+In 1999, Li returned to China and established Chengwei Capital, a venture capital fund.
 With a cumulative total investment exceeding $2 billion U.S. dollars, the firm has invested in over 100 companies across various sectors such as communication software, enterprise software, financial services, IC design, niche component manufacturing, healthcare, and media.
 Its top investments include Sunny Optical Technology, AAC Technologies, Sungrow Power Supply, Hanting Hotel, Youku, China Renaissance, AInnovation, and Roivant Sciences.
 Its current investment portfolio also includes a number of unicorns, among them, Hellobike, WM Motor, Baibu, XAG, Sila Nanotechnologies, and StarFive.
 He serves as a member of the board of directors of the RISC-V International Association.

+Li has worked with Rao Jin's venture, April Media.

+Li is one of the founders of Guancha, a digital news platform.

 Views

-Li is the founder of Guancha.cn, a digital news platform.
-Zihao Chen of University College London viewed the site as an online entity with "very conservative political attitudes".
+Zihao Chen of University College London described Guancha as having "very conservative political attitudes".

+Li has written opinion pieces for influential newspapers and magazines.
 In an op-ed he wrote for The New York Times in 2012, he said that China needed a different development framework around a different idea of modernity.

 In a 2012 op-ed and a 2013 TED Talk, Li advocated for China's one-party state on the grounds of "pluralism", saying that China has prospered under a "meritocratic system" and alleviated poverty without elections, and that its system is superior to Western democracy in several respects.
 Some commentators have deemed Li's talk to be pro-China propaganda spread on a Western platform, using Western-style arguments and flexible rhetorics.

 In a 2018 opinion piece he wrote for The Washington Post, Li argued it was "a good thing" that General Secretary of the Chinese Communist Party and paramount leader Xi Jinping abolished his two-term limits for governing the country.
 In a 2020 op-ed he wrote for Foreign Policy, Li said that Xi is a "good emperor".

 In a 2020 interview with David Barboza, Eric Li described the China Policy of the Trump administration as an "irrational rivalry".

 In a 2021 opinion piece he wrote for The Economist, Li criticized liberal democracy in favor of the "current Chinese government" (which he described as a different form of democracy).